 Travel Insurance

 Travel insurance is essential for any high-altitude trek in Nepal, including for Pikey Peak, as it ensures safety and security.
-Trekking in Pikey involves hiking through rough trails and remote areas.
-Unavoidable circumstances like accidents, altitude sickness, and unpredictable weather.
-In such cases, travel insurance protects you, ensuring timely service if something goes wrong.
+Trekking in Pikey involves hiking through rough sections and remote areas.
+Unavoidable circumstances like accidents, altitude sickness, and unpredictable weather can happen anytime during the trek.
+In such cases, travel insurance protects you by ensuring timely service or providing compensation if something goes wrong.

 Consider buying travel insurance from your own country, as you may not find one in Nepal.
 When choosing insurance for the trek to Pikey Peak, ensure it covers high altitude coverage, medical expenses, helicopter rescue for immediate help if something goes wrong, trip cancellation, and loss or delay.
-Moreover, buy from a reputable travel insurance company, trekking-specific policies, and ensure 24/7 assistance.
+Moreover, buy from a reputable travel insurance company that offers trekking-specific policies and ensure 24/7 assistance.

 Pikey Peak trek is a thrilling adventure, yet, it isn’t without any challenges, demanding good physical fitness.
 Before venturing on the journey, preparing physically and mentally is crucial.
 Preparing before a month of the journey helps to handle the physical demands of trekking, reduce the chances of injuries, and avoid altitude sickness.
 Here is the way how you can prepare for the trek: